agsb/minute/README.md

 Several combinations could be used for sequences of keys.
 Softwares for keyboard, could configure macros to make [funny combos](https://precondition.github.io/home-row-mods).
 These can map about sixteen layers of twelve keys, or more.

+Some complementary and [random notes](https://github.com/agsb/minute/tree/main/docs) about frequencies, layouts, combos and dances.

 # Details

 [_"The behavior should not astonish or surprise users"_,](https://en.wikipedia.org/wiki/Principle_of_least_astonishment)